-All Bachelor of Science Foundation Option degrees require the completion of a minimum of 120h as follows:
+All Bachelor of Science Foundation Option degrees require the completion of a minimum of 120 credit hours (120h) as follows:

-- 1. 6h selected from English, Art at the 1000-level, Classics, Comparative Religion, a single language other than English, History, Music (not applied, vocal or instrumental methods, or practical studies) Philosophy, Theology (THEO 3013/THEO 3023, BIBL 2013/BIBL 3023, GREE 3013/GREE 3023), or Women's and Gender Studies (6h). - 2.
+- 6h selected from English, Art at the 1000-level, Classics, Comparative Religion, a single language other than English, History, Music (not applied, vocal or instrumental methods, or practical studies) Philosophy, Theology (THEO 3013/THEO 3023, BIBL 2013/BIBL 3023, GREE 3013/GREE 3023), or Women's and Gender Studies (6h). - 2.
 6h Social Studies that relate to Canadian Studies, History, Geography, Economics, Political Science or Philosophy. - 3.
 6h from either the Faculty of Arts (not ECON 2613/ECON 2623 or SOCI 3103) or the Faculty of Professional Studies or 3h from each. - 4.
-18h in each of biology, chemistry, mathematics and statistics, and physics to be chosen in consultation with the department. - 5.
-24h additional in one of biology, chemistry, mathematics and statistics, or physics selected to fulfill the Major requirements. - 6.
+18h in each of Biology, Chemistry, Mathematics and Statistics, and Physics to be chosen in consultation with the department. - 24h additional in one of Biology, Chemistry, Mathematics and Statistics, or Physics selected to fulfill the Major requirements.
 6h electives. - 7.
 120h are required in all.
 Courses offered to fulfill Major and Minor requirements must be completed with a minimum grade of C-. - 8.
 A minimum program GPA of 2.00 is required to graduate.